rstudio/learnr/README.md

 ```

-We'll go thorugh this example in more detail below.
+We'll go through this example in more detail below.
 First though let's cover how to install and get started with the **tutor** package.

 ## Getting Started